Château de Bélarga: Description

 The north wing of the present building probably dates from the 14th century, altered in the 15th.
 North of this, a new château was built in the 17th century.

 Ownership

 The Château de Bélarga is private property, inhabited by its owners.
 It was the object of a study for the cultural heritage inventory by the French Ministry of Culture in 1976.

 Pierre de Clermont's crime

-On 29 January 1311, the Parlement de Paris confirmed a sentence passed by the sénéchal of Carcassonne on Pierre de Clermont, seigneur de Bélarga, in these terms:
+On 29 January 1311, the Parlement of Paris confirmed a sentence passed by the sénéchal of Carcassonne on Pierre de Clermont, seigneur de Bélarga, in these terms: